err3v/Loki-Demo/README.md

    - Copy the `alloy.config` file from this repository
    - Replace `username` with your Grafana Cloud username
    - Replace `token från när du laddade ner alloy` with the token you generated
+   - Save
+   - Go to "services" and search for alloy -> restart.
+(You have to restart the alloy services each time you make a change to the config)

 ### Step 5: Update Configuration
 1. **Edit `config.json`** in the project root: